windysensors/glwind_codebase/README.md

 * `/tests` contains test files for validating Python code from `windprofiles'.
 So far, there are no real functioning tests, just a simplistic framework that can be built upon.
 * `/docs` contains various documentation files, regarding all aspects of this project.
 * `/assets` contains images and other miscellaneous assets.
+* `/old_code` contains the original code that we used for our analysis, before we began porting it into the windprofiles package.
+Lots of this may be useful, albeit messy.

 Windprofiles package
 --------------------

 See `/windprofiles/README.md` for information on package installation and usage.

+There's a lot left to be done with this package.